martinopiaggi/Gambetto/Documents/game design document.md

 ### Level Design

-Levels will be formed by a succession of rooms each with different challenges and hazards, rooms are made of chess board style tiles and are surrounded by a foggy void.
+Levels will each have different challenges and hazards, levels are made of chess board style tiles and are surrounded by a foggy void.
-Rooms exhibit unique, irregular shapes and may incorporate openings within their design.
-Distinct levels are set apart by alterations in tile patterns, lighting, and fog effects, presenting varying colors to immerse players in diverse environments.
-Within each room, enemies are strategically positioned, and players will find checkpoints to return to upon death.
+Levels exhibit unique, irregular shapes and may incorporate openings within their design.
+They are set apart by alterations in tile patterns, lighting, and fog effects, presenting varying colors to immerse players in diverse environments.
+Within each room, enemies are strategically positioned, and players will have to find a way to traverse them end reach the end goal, a highlighted tile that "crwons the player as King".

 ## User Interface

-The main menu will double as the level selection interface, offering players a side view of rooms that exhibit characteristics related to each level, similar to the design seen in the game Smash Hit.
-[Smash Hit example](https://www.youtube.com/watch?v=8Sb8wIWeM2E)
+There will be a main menu and a level selection interface.

-The in-game user interface will maintain a minimalistic design, featuring only a select few elements, including a pause button and a timer that tracks the elapsed time within the level.
+The in-game user interface will maintain a minimalistic design, featuring only a select few elements, including a pause button.

 ## Characters

-- The Pawn (Player): The main character who embarks on this journey, harnessing the powers of other pieces.
+- The Pawn (Player): The main character who embarks on this journey to become a King, harnessing the powers of other pieces.
 - Enemy Pieces: Various chess pieces, each with unique movement patterns, challenge the player throughout the journey.

 ## Story